Making a global impact

-- Transformed the lives of over 82,000 children and demonstrated the closure of 93 institutions across nine countries
+- Transformed the lives of over 1.1 million children since the launch of our strategy in 2013, and demonstrated the closure of 105 institutions across nine countries

 - Demonstrated and documented the process of deinstitutionalisation (DI) in a range of different socio-economic and political contexts and provided evidence that DI transforms children’s lives

 - Contributed to the development of national child focused social workforces, including the development of training and mentoring programmes